Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ### Image - Edit config.xml File
 ![SetupArtistPorpoise8 edit config xml](images/SetupArtistPorpoise8_editConfigXml.png)

 .

-When you log in now to the new artist account (or just refresh the page) it should now show
+When you log in now to the new artist account (or just refresh the page) it should now show both renamed layers.

-You now need to register these layers in the ArpoiseDirectory.
-See the link in **Next Steps** below.

 ### Image - Artist's two layers on porPOIse Home page
 ![SetupArtistPorpoise9_BruceLee](images/SetupArtistPorpoise9_BruceLee.png)

+Before we can start playing with these layers, they have to be registered in the ArpoiseDirectory.
+See the link to the tutorial in **Next Steps** below.
 .
 ## Next Steps